 The Corsair Virtuoso RGB Wireless SE are decent wireless gaming headphones.
 They have an understated and premium design that's a lot less flashy than many other gaming headsets, with subtle RGB Corsair logos on each ear cup.
-They feel quite well-built, but unfortunately aren't the most comfortable, and likely will cause some fatigue after long gaming marathons.
+They feel quite well-built but unfortunately aren't the most comfortable and likely can cause some fatigue after long gaming marathons.
 On the upside, their wireless latency is great with their included USB dongle, and they can even be used wired by plugging them into the controller of either a PS4 or Xbox One.
 Their microphone performance is very good, though transmitted speech may lack some detail.

-Like most gaming headphones, the Corsair Virtuoso are decent for phone calls.
-Their boom microphone records and transmits speech very well, and does a very good job at separating your speech from background noise, such as subway trains.
+The Corsair Virtuoso are decent for phone calls.
+Their boom microphone records and transmits speech very well and does a very good job at separating your speech from background noise, like subway trains.
 Unfortunately, they aren't the most portable, so they may not be great for taking phone calls on-the-go.

 The Corsair Virtuoso have a straightforward but premium look.
 They're less flashy than other gamer-centric headsets, with a black and silver color scheme.
 While they're quite large, they aren't as bulky as many other gaming headsets.
 They feature a customizable RGB Corsair logo on each ear cup.

 The Corsair Virtuoso are decently comfortable.
 While they have good padding, they're a bit heavy and may fit a bit tight on some people's heads.
 The cups are swappable but unfortunately don't come with other options in-the-box.
 That said, the cups' normal depth should be comfortable enough for most people.
 Overall, they should be comfortable enough for shorter gaming sessions but may cause fatigue during longer marathons.